mee/hsync/README.md

-# HSync
+# HSync (Work in Progess)

-An patch algorithm for delta-based update that's better than pulling the whole file every time, but still pretty dumb.
+The goal here is to build a file server over http that clients can pull patches from to stay in sync with the servers' files.

 Inspired by zsync.

 To use, run `make-test-files.sh` and then load `Hsync.hs` into ghci.

-You can then patch one file to another with,
+You can then fake-o patch one file to another with,

 ```haskell
 patch "test/abc" "test/abc2"